chamu16/Linear-Regression-for-Density-of-Fat-and-Different-Body-Parts/README.md

 ●	The model assumptions of linearity, homoscedasticity, and normality of residuals are reasonably met, indicating the validity of the regression results.

 ●	The findings suggest that body fat percentage is the primary determinant of body density among the variables considered in this study.
-Further research could explore the inclusion of additional predictors or the use of more advanced modeling techniques to improve the model's accuracy and generalizability.